 Book Study

-Every year from January through May, St. Mark’s has a book study that looks at a book about our faith.
+Every year – sometimes twice a year – St. Mark’s has a book study that looks at a book about our faith.

 Labyrinth Walks

-Periodically, we offer Labyrinth Walks in our sanctuary
+Periodically, we offer Labyrinth Walks in our Oasis (outdoors) and in our sanctuary.

 Labyrinth walking is physically relaxing, stimulates balance, and is beneficial for most people, whether or not they derive mental or spiritual benefits; by focusing attention, it can also be a mindfulness exercise, and regular mindfulness practice prevents depression, lowers anxiety, and has numerous mental health benefits; labyrinth walking engages the left brain as you focus on the specifics of the path, freeing your right brain to work creatively in the background, so artistic benefits have also been reported; spiritually it is nice to think of the metaphors of labyrinth as pilgrimage and labyrinth as life.
 We will return to these themes throughout this series.